Car Insurance Discounts: 20+ Ways to Save Money on Your Premium in 2026

 Will usage-based insurance programs increase my rates if I'm a bad driver?

 It depends on the insurer.
-Programs like Nationwide's SmartRide and State Farm's Drive Safe & Save will never increase your rates based on driving data — they only offer discounts for safe driving or no change if your driving doesn't qualify for savings.
+Programs like Nationwide's SmartRide and State Farm's Drive Safe & Save will never increase your rates based on driving data — they only offer discounts for safe driving.
 However, Progressive's Snapshot may increase rates for risky driving, with approximately 2 out of 10 drivers experiencing rate increases.
-Always ask your insurer about their policy before enrolling in a telematics program to understand potential rate impacts.
-For a deeper look at how these programs work, see our guide on telematics car insurance.
+It's also worth noting that in January 2026, the FTC finalized a consent order against GM and OnStar over telematics data practices — prohibiting GM from selling driver behavior data to consumer reporting agencies for five years — signaling growing regulatory scrutiny of automotive data privacy.
+For a deeper look at how these programs work, see our guide on usage-based insurance programs.

 Compare Car Insurance Rates in Ohio